isomerpages/singapore-customs-old/_importing-goods-more/01c9e-importing-empty-freight-containers-pallets-and-packing.md

 In general, the import of empty freight containers is subject to GST payment.
 Freight containers include 20/40 ft general container, flat rack, open top (with detachable tarpaulin), reefer and ISO tank containers, unit load devices (ULDs) and lower deck containers.
-The importer is required to apply for an In-Payment (GST) permit to account for the GST payment and import of such empty freight containers.
+The importer is required to obtain an In-Payment (GST) permit to account for the GST payment and import of such empty freight containers.

 The import of empty freight containers is granted GST relief, if they are for use in the international